tomondre/vre-hub.github.io/docs/extensions/rucio-jupyterlab/monitoring.md

 ## Monitoring configuration for the Rucio Jupyterlab extension

-In order to integrate the metrics with the extension the current directoruy structure has been modified in the following way (only added/ modified files are shown):
+In order to integrate the metrics with the extension the current directory structure has been modified in the following way (only added/ modified files are shown):
 ```
 rucio_jupyterlab/
 ├── __init__.py